A few scanning tips

 This next is important to understand!

 DX cameras: However the problem is that for today's DX digital SLR with the 1.5 lens crop factor, the 35mm slide is half again larger than the DX sensor.
 So 1:1 copy size is not appropriate for DX to copy slides.
 The 1.5x crop sensor now needs more like a 0.67 reproduction size (which is 1:1.5), to fill the the larger slide onto the smaller sensor.
 The 60mm lens is equivalent of 90mm on the DX body.
 Which means that the DX 1.5 sensor factor needs an additional spacer in front of the lens so the ES-1 can be adjusted to hold the slide farther out in front, to appear as the smaller 0.67 size, so it will not be cropped excessively.
 Both a 20mm K5 tube and a 10mm K4 tube come with the old Nikon K extension tube set, and these have 52mm threads.
-I used the K5 tube shown, which works great for ES-1 on DX with a 60mm lens.
+I used the K5 tube shown (only the one K5 threaded tube, and NOT the rest of the extension set), which works great for ES-1 on DX with a 60mm lens.
 The K5 tube is a simple aluminum tube, 20mm long, with 52mm filter threads at each end.

 Finding that extra extension is the problem.
 You can measure this to see what length your DX setup needs - see this link for how: See more about the necessary extra tube extension for DX DSLR (not an easy problem).